MaramMs/Macato-Chef/README.md

 --------------------------
 ### User journey :open_book:

-* The user can see the home page content info about plateform , see all chefs , see all type of food and menu .
+* The user can see the home page containing info about the platform, see all chefs, and see all types of food and menu.
 * The user can sign up or sign in
-* when the user login in , you can see your profile
+* when the user login in, you can see your profile
-* The user can go to chefs page and see all Recipes .
+* The user can go to the chef's page and see all Recipes.
-* when the user need more details for the recipe  you can see the details page of Recipe (content of Cooking equipment and recipe ingredients)
+* when the user needs more details for the recipe  you can see the details page of Recipe (content of Cooking equipment and recipe ingredients)
-* when the user need hire a chef , you can go to the chef page and see the availbale dates booking
+* when the user need hire a chef , you can go to the chef page and see the available dates for booking
-* when the user want to create a order , you need to submit form details booking and select paymant to pay .
+* when the user wants to create a order, you need to submit form details booking and select payment to pay.
-* when the user end your order arrive his email conformition details booking.
+* when the user ends your order arrive his email confirmation details booking.

 -------------------------------